Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Preliminaries

 \begin{proof} It is easy to see that the lemma holds for the case $m=n=0$.
 Without loss of generality, we assume in the rest of the proof that $n>0$.

 Assume that the semi-hexagon $S_{x}((a_i)_{i=1}^m; (b_{j})_{j=1}^{n})$ is tile-able.
 Each tiling of it can be encoded uniquely as a family of $n$ disjoint paths of juxtaposing lozenges, as shown by the shaded paths in Figure \ref{Fig:Semitwodent2}.
-In particular, each of the lozenge paths consists of left and vertical lozenges.
-They go from a position of $b$-dent on the right side to a position that is not an $a$-dent on the left.
-The lozenges outside these $b$ paths are all left lozenges.
-As these paths go weakly upward, the ending position of a path is not lower than the starting position.
+In particular, each of the lozenge paths consists of right and vertical lozenges.
+The path goes from a dent position on the right side to a non-dent position on the left side.
+The lozenges outside these $m$ paths are all left lozenges.
+As the path always goes weakly upward, the ending position of a path is not lower than the starting position.